roykroth/roth-recipes/_recipes/christmas-caramels.md

 - Melt butter in skillet.
 Add sugar, Karo and condensed milk.
 - Cook 15 minutes over medium heat, stirring constantly.
 - During the previous step, line a cookie sheet with parchment paper.
-- Then add cream and continue stirring over medium heat until caramel reaches 242 degrees.
+- Then add cream and continue stirring over medium heat until caramel reaches 242 degrees if you are near sea level.
+In Colorado, we cook it to 232 degrees.
 - Remove from heat and add vanilla.
 Stir lightly.
 - Pour into the cookie sheet to cool.
 - When cool, cut and wrap with wax paper.